sanketnbajad/website/content/project/fwi_tbm/index.md

 ---

 ![SH-Wave Modeling Karst](movie_snaps.gif)
-summary: A seismic system structure ahead of a tunnel boring machine (TBM).
+GIF 1: A look-ahead seismic system deployed on the cutter head of a tunnel-boring machine.
-title:  Full waveform inversion to look ahead of a tunnel-boring machine

 <div style="text-align: justify">